Brad Wolfheart. Hero or Villain?

 Now, it’s five years later, and he’s in trouble.

-THE WOLF opens with a secret burial in the night.
+Book Two opens with a secret burial in the night.
 Covered in blood, a man digs a grave.
 He looks culpable, guilty.
 He also looks heartbroken.
 The next morning, Shady Gully wakes up to the news that Wolfheart’s cherished sister, Peony, has been brutally murdered.

 Certain sectors of Shady Gully would love nothing more than to see the downfall of Wolfheart, the town villain.
 But is he?
 The subject of his guilt or innocence divides the town and inflames extremes on both sides.